-Applicants are notified in early April of the action taken on their applications (see exception under Early Decision, below).
+Applicants are notified in late March of the action taken on their applications (see exception under Early Decision).
 Columbia College subscribes to the College Board's Candidates Reply Date, whereby a number of colleges agree not to require acceptance of admission from a candidate before May 1 of each year.